 Jean Shepherd's book "In God We Trust: All Others Pay Cash", which the film is partly based on, is a collection of short stories that Shepherd wrote for "Playboy" magazine during the 1960s, including the ones about the tongue sticking to the flagpole and eating Christmas dinner at a Chinese restaurant.
 The subplot of the mangy dogs constantly harassing The Old Man was taken from another of Shepherd's short story collections, "Wanda Hickey's Night Of Golden Memories and Other Disasters."
 In that book, the character of Ralph is about 17 years old.

-Don Geyer, who played the Scarecrow, was the head of Display and Fixtures at Higbee's Department Store / Dillards.
-Santa's throne in the movie is one of the actual chairs owned by Higbee's and used annually for Santa.
+Don Geyer, who played the Scarecrow, was the head of Display and Fixtures at Higbee's (now Dillards).
+Santa's throne in the movie is one of the chairs owned by Higbee's that Santa used every year.
 After Geyer's death in 1999, his co-workers reported seeing him on the loading dock, where he used to smoke, and a few claim they heard his voice on the overhead paging system.

 In 2012, a staged musical adaptation of this movie opened on Broadway.
 One of the co-producers was Peter Billingsley, who as a child played the lead role of Ralphie in the movie.
 As an adult, Billingsley transitioned into producing such movies as The Break-Up (2006), Four Christmases (2008), and Iron Man (2008).
 "A Christmas Story: The Musical!" was the first stage play or musical he produced.